Lapin0t/grothendieck-cern/english.md

-# "Will we continue scientific research?" -- Alexander Grothendieck
+# "Will we continue scientific research?"---Alexander Grothendieck

 > Talk given at the CERN on January 27, 1972.
 > Original transcription by Jacqueline Picard from the magnetic recording.
 > Translated from French by Peio Borthelle from web sources [^3] [^4] [^5] [^6].

-I've always been bothered by the fact that during my research activities this influential name -- Alexander Grothendieck -- started becoming a common noun (as in "the grothendieck construction" or "grothendieck fibrations", two very common objects in categorical logic among other fields).
+I've always been bothered by the fact that during my research activities this influential name---Alexander Grothendieck---started becoming a common noun (as in "the grothendieck construction" or "grothendieck fibrations", two very common objects in categorical logic among other fields).
 As a matter of fact my first encounter with his name was not in the context of mathematics but listening to the speech transcribed below.
-A friend of mine -- fellow student with whom I regularly talked about the social impact of the academic science -- stumbled upon it shortly after Grothendieck's death in 2014 which generated a short burst of media interest and shared it with me.
+A friend of mine---fellow student with whom I regularly talked about the social impact of the academic science---stumbled upon it shortly after Grothendieck's death in 2014 which generated a short burst of media interest and shared it with me.

 Talking with French and international colleagues I realized that in general, little was known about the interesting end of Grothendieck's career as a